Big Business of Cemeteries

 But, practically speaking, the funeral rule does certainly cover cemeteries in a variety of ways, and today’s consumers can usually rest assured that the vast majority of American cemeteries run their operations under the broad consumer-friendly guidelines set forth in the funeral rule.

 In general, the funeral rule requires that funeral homes stay clear of the anti-competitive practices that developed over the early part of the 20th century and were common amongst even reputable funeral homes by the 1960’s and 70’s when congress first began looking into the issue.
 Under the funeral rule, funeral establishments may no longer require customers to buy products such as cremation urns and caskets exclusively from them.
-Historically, funeral homes had used such requirements to inhibit competition and keep prices in the industry artificially high, but now they can no longer legally do that.
+Historically, funeral homes had used such requirements to inhibit competition and keep prices in the industry artificially high - which greatly took advantage of grieving consumers - but now they can no longer legally do that.
 The Federal Trade Commission’s enforcement of the funeral rule has resulted in a number of large fines and high-profile cases in recent years but, for the most part, the FTC has seen that voluntary compliance with the rules has been good.